ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-pie-series/index.md

 }]
 ```

-A pie chart where slices can have different radii is also known as a **rose chart**.
+A pie chart where slices have different radii is also known as a **rose chart**.

 <chart-example title='Slices with Different Radii' name='slice-radius' type='generated'></chart-example>